mehraxn/DATABASE/2 (SQL commands)/13/Command & Explanation.md

 1. You need to check the existence of related records without retrieving them
 2. The subquery potentially returns many rows per outer row
 3. You want the query to stop checking as soon as a match is found
+4. You need to implement a correlated existence check between tables

 ## Real-World Extensions